temenostech/TemenosHypermediaAPI/rels/validate/index.md

 POST

 ## description
-This type of resource is designed to provide user with the ability to validate inputable entry with T24 before it tries to [input](input)
+This type of resource is designed to provide user with the ability to validate input-able entry with T24 before it tries to use [input](../input)

 This resource would return validation errors or overrides if there are any else would return fully populated entry.